NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

 ### 5.Final Report (PowerPoint):

 - Consolidated all findings and visualizations into a PowerPoint report.
-- The report included all the answers to the key business questions asked by the owner, along with detailed charts and tables created in Tableau.
+- The report included all the answers to the key business questions asked by the stakeholder, along with detailed charts and tables created in Tableau.
 - Presented the report to the stakeholder, ensuring it was actionable and easy to understand.

 Report - [LIBAAZ - The Couture Report](https://github.com/NabeelGhalib/nabeelghalib.github.io/blob/main/libaaz_sales_analysis/LIBAAZ-Report.pdf)